ZuckermanLab/pyGridSampler/development.md

 Extremely slow for a toy 2d example.
 See above.

-*August George, Zuckerman Lab, OHSU. *
+*August George, Zuckerman Lab, OHSU*